carlocarfora/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 26: Oct 03, 2023
+**Today's Progress**: Finished writing the -b flag behaviour for catr and the chapter

+**Thoughts**: Something clicked today and I was able to finish the program quickly and without too many syntax hurdles.
+On to the next chapter...

 ### Day 25: Oct 02, 2023
 **Today's Progress**: Nearly passing all the tests now, have to iplement the -b flag for catr